rmahesh2003/nvidiahackathon/README.md

 # 🧠 DocuSynth AI

-> **Multi-agent code intelligence system** that auto-generates internal and external documentation, *proactively* summarizes unfamiliar code, and offers relevant insights across a team codebases — powered by **NVIDIA Nemotron Super 49B** + LangChain + Brev GPU acceleration.
+> **Multi-agent code intelligence system** that auto-generates internal and external documentation, *proactively* summarizes unfamiliar code, and offers relevant insights across a team codebase — powered by NVIDIA NeMo + LangChain + Nemotron.

 ## 🎯 Project Overview

 DocuSynth AI is a sophisticated multi-agent system that automatically analyzes codebases to generate comprehensive documentation.
-It combines NVIDIA's **Nemotron Super 49B** model with LangChain to create intelligent agents that:
+It combines NVIDIA's NeMo framework with LangChain to create intelligent agents that:

 - **InternalDocAgent**: Analyzes code structure and generates function-level documentation
 - **LibraryDocAgent**: Identifies external dependencies and fetches relevant documentation